Envelopes and refinements in categories, with applications to Functional Analysis

 }\eit

-\brem If in the definition of the immediate monomorphism we omit the requirement that the morphism $\mu'$ in the representation $\mu=\mu'\circ\e$ is a monomorphism (i.e. if we claim only that the epimorphity of $\e$ must imply its isomorphity), then we obtain exactly the definition of the so-called {\it extremal monomorphism}.
-Similarly, if in the definition of the immediate epimorphism we omit the requirement that the morphism $\e'$ in the representation $\e=\mu\circ\e'$ is an epimorphism (i.e. if we claim only that the monomorphity of $\mu$ implies its isomorphity), then we obtain the definition of the {\it extremal epimorphism} \cite[Definition 4.3.2]{Borceux}.
+\brem If in the definition of the immediate monomorphism we omit the requirement that the morphism $\mu'$ in the representation $\mu=\mu'\circ\e$ is a monomorphism (i.e. if we claim only that each epimorphism $\e$ in such a representation must be an isomorphism), then we obtain exactly the definition of the so-called {\it extremal monomorphism}.
+Similarly, if in the definition of the immediate epimorphism we omit the requirement that the morphism $\e'$ in the representation $\e=\mu\circ\e'$ is an epimorphism (i.e. if we claim only that each monomorphism $\mu$ in such a representation must be an isomorphism), then we obtain the definition of the {\it extremal epimorphism} \cite[Definition 4.3.2]{Borceux}.
 Certainly, each extremal monomorphism (respectively, extremal epimorphism) is an immediate monomorphism (respectively, immediate epimorphism).
 But the reverse implication is not true, and the following example shows this\footnote{This example was suggested to the author by B.~V.~Novikov.}.
 Consider a monoid $\langle a,b,c \ |\ ac=bc \rangle$ (generated by three elements $a,b,c$ with the equality $ac=bc$) as a category with the one object.
 In this category \bit{ \item[1)] the morphisms $a,b,c$ are monomorphisms (since they can be canceled in the equalities like $a\cdot P=a\cdot Q$),

 \item[2)] the morphisms $a,b$ are epimorphisms (since they can be canceled in the equalities like $P\cdot a=Q\cdot a$),

 \item[3)] the morphism $c$ is not an epimorphism (since it cannot be canceled in the equality $a\cdot c=b\cdot c$),